Skip to Main Content

 • Improve the effectiveness of the Counselling program by establishing clear and concise goals.

-• Ensure staff provide care to our campers that reflect the standards and guidelines of HOC's Child Care Practices.
+• Ensure staff provide care to our campers that reflects the standards and guidelines of HOC's Child Care Practices.

 • Accept responsibilities to maintain the Master Camp timetable.